LexaMO/CSU-Senior-Project/SeniorProject.md

 Personal Motivation:
 --------------------

-This project will further the student's knowledge by allowing them to do expand their skills in a language they know by learning new techniques and concepts outside of their current capabilities and expertise
+Since we live in the generation where many people take photos and edit them, this product is something that I can utitilize and that my friends or anyone can use.
+Also, this project will further my knowledge by allowing me to expand my skills in a language that I know by learning new techniques and concepts outside of their current capabilities and expertise

 Future Research: